betaglot/plantabeta/docs/index.md

     link: /guide/What/WhatPlantbeta
   - icon: 🛠️
     title: Under Construction
-    details: Last Updated October 9, 2023.
+    details: Last Updated January 18, 2024.
 This website is a prototype, not the final product
     link: /development/DevelopmentOverview
   - icon: 🔷
     title: Klimbeta